AriFordsham/GHCWiki/new-plugins.md

 # New Plugins work

 Max originally did the work on [GHC plugins](plugins) in his GSoC 2008 hacking sprint.
 It involved the implementation of [annotations](plugins/annotations) as well as a dynamic loading aspect to GHC.
 While the annotations work was included into GHC HEAD, the loading infrastructure was not.
-This document describes the current work (as of 2011) to get it integrated into GHC HEAD so you can write core plugins, and future extensions to the interface, primarily writing C-- passes, and new backends.
+This document describes the current work (as of 2011) to get it integrated into GHC HEAD so you can write core plugins, and future extensions to the interface, primarily writing C-- passes.

 This page explains what the plug-in mechanism does, how to use it, and a little about the implementation.
 For discussion, and the current state of play, see the ticket: [\#3843](https://gitlab.haskell.org//ghc/ghc/issues/3843).
 If you're interested in writing plugins for GHC, **please comment and give feedback, we want to do it right**!